Skip to main content

 3. Find the Right Contacts

-Identify the B2B decision-maker or key potential customer within the target company.
+Identify the B2B decision-maker or key potential customer inside the target company.
+The signal tells you the moment; you still need the right person.

 4. Enrich the Data

-Build and maintain a reliable database, including essential contact data, using tools like Lemlist or Fullenrich to verify and complete your information, while taking advantage of their native integration with HubSpot or Salesforce.
+Build and maintain a reliable database with verified contact details, using tools like Lemlist or Fullenrich to complete and check your information.
+Both connect natively to HubSpot and Salesforce.

 5. Prioritize Your Actions